gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 You know what didn't get better?
 That title input.
 An `onChange` handler to update our state with the value of the input?
 That's gross.
 And we need a state-plus-update-handler solution like that for every. single. input. any of our forms collect.

 Also, look at that `onBlur`.
-We're now responsible for syncing state after we get a response form our server.
+We're now responsible for syncing state after we get a response from our server.
 Before, we could submit the form and forget, so to speak.
 The server was gonna tell us where to go next.
 Now, we're responsible for making sure the view resets post-update, both by calling `refresh()` to reset our parent's state and by calling `setEditing(false)` to rest our own.
 I don't love that.

 ### Routing

 Or really, more components and more state, it's just stored in the address bar now.
 Again, I'm largely gonna skip over this, but I just wanna call out this is yet another thing the browser used to handle for us.
-We're now responsible for keeping address bar in sync with the state of our app.
+We're now responsible for keeping the address bar in sync with the state of our app.
 How?
 Well first we give that state to our `App` with the `<Route>` component.
 And then we use these special `Link` components [here](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/app/assets/javascript/todos/App.js#L153-L167) to tell the address bar and our app "Hey, update _as if_ someone had followed this link".

 So is all that React stuff better than what we had before?
 Well, it's definitely not simpler.
-But it does prevent us from having to full round-trips to the server, and that will always be quicker.
+But it does prevent us from having to do full round-trips to the server, and that will always be quicker.
 But it's not the only way to accomplish such a thing...

 ## Turbolinks

-Full fucking circle baby! ⚫ So what is it?
+Full fucking circle baby! ⚫ So what is Turbolinks?
 It's a frontend library that makes navigating our web application faster -- specifically that 2008 version we wrote above -- with minimal changes to that server-rendered-HTML style.
 If our old skool version is a barebones approach built on the native constructs given to us by HTML, HTTP, and the browser.
 And if our React version largely does away with those patterns to build atop more custom client-side constructs.
 Turbolinks sits somewhere in the middle.

 If we just include it in our [head and start it](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-turbolinks-and-stimulus/app/assets/javascript/packs/application.js#L12-L13), Turbolinks will turn all of our link following into remote requests for the new HTML at that location, swap the `<body>` with the new result, and merge new `script` tags into the `<head>` -- all without reloading the page.
 If all we wanted to do was submit GET requests for HTML pages, Turbolinks would turn our application into single page app for just a single line of client-side code, and without adjusting our server at all.